-6.10 HEIF/HEIC/AVIF
+6.10 HEIF/HEIC

-HEIF is a container format for images compressed with various compression standards (HEIC is based on HEVC/H.265, AVIF is based on AV1).
-HEIC is used commonly for iPhone camera pictures, but it is not Apple-specific and will probably become more popular on other platforms in coming years.
-HEIF files usually use the file extension .HEIC or .AVIF depending on their main compression type.
+HEIF is a container format for images compressed with the HEIC compression standard (same compression as HEVC/H.265).
+It is used commonly for iPhone camera pictures, but it is not Apple-specific and will probably become more popular on other platforms in coming years.
+HEIF files usually use the file extension .HEIC.

-HEIC and AVIF compression formats are lossy, but are higher visual quality than JPEG while taking <= half the file size.
+HEIC compression is lossy, but is higher visual quality than JPEG while taking only half the file size.
 Currently, OIIO's HEIF reader supports reading files as RGB or RGBA, uint8 pixel values.
 Multi-image files are currently supported for reading, but not yet writing.
 All pixel data is uint8, though we hope to add support for HDR (more than 8 bits) in the future.